 PARENT ORIENTATION MEETINGS

-The purpose of orientation is to help you become acquainted with your role and responsibilities during your participation day, and to learn more about the cooperative aspects of Hobson’s program.
+The purpose of orientation is to help you become acquainted with your child’s teachers, your role and responsibilities during your participation day, and to learn more about the cooperative aspects of Hobson’s program.

 This meeting will be too long and boring to bring children (but we hope not for you!).
-During the meeting teachers will describe a typical day in class, and we will work on scheduling the first month’s participation, so please bring your calendar.
+We will work on scheduling the first month’s parent participation schedule, so please bring your calendar.

 HOME VISITS FOR AM AND PM FAMILIES